salandered/Godot-Souls-like-Game-Template/.github/instructions/main.instructions.md

 This project is a Godot engine game written in GDScript.
 It is a souls-like 3D game with a focus on nice character controller and combat mechanics.

 ## Version compliance
-We use Godot version 4.4.
+We use Godot version 4.5.
+Usually this means any 4+ info will be compatable.
-Important: Every change should be according to the official documentation: https://docs.godotengine.org/en/stable/
+Important: Changes should be according to the official documentation: https://docs.godotengine.org/en/stable/

 ## Project structure
 All scripts and logic are in "logic/" folder.
 You don't need to see any other root folders.